Your Child's Immunizations: Chickenpox Vaccine

 - is currently sick.
 Generally, simple colds and other minor illness should not stop your child from getting a vaccine.

 - takes aspirin.
-People who take aspirin should stop for 6 weeks before getting the chickenpox vaccine.
+People who take aspirin should stop for 6 weeks when getting the chickenpox vaccine.

-- has gotten any other vaccines in the past month because some can affect how well the chickenpox vaccine will work
+- has gotten any other vaccines in the past month, or blood products in the past few months (such as from a transfusion), because some can affect how well the chickenpox vaccine will work

 - has ever had a low platelet count